 Technically speaking, Mikey’s favorite moves are Berimbolos and all other associated inverted back takes from open guards.
 Considering all the time he spent with the Mendes brothers, this is hardly surprising.
 He is a huge fan of inverting, as a means of ensuring guard retention and opening up pathways to the back.

 The “Power Switch Guard Retention & Genius Back Takes” Mikey Musumeci DVD is a 4 part instructional, lasting in excess of four hours.
 Throughout the DVD’s there are some common themes that Mikey goes over on multiple occasions.
-With that in mind, this review is not going to follow the disc-by-disc model but focus on the technical aspects of this instructional instead.
+With that in mind, this review is not going to follow the disc-by-disc model but focuses on the technical aspects of this instructional instead.
 We’re going to go topic by topic, looking at all the moves that made Musumeci such a dominant world champion.

 In terms of guard positions, this Mikey Musumeci DVD focuses on the Reverse De La Riva, De La Riva, and Knee Shield Half Guards.
 Completely understandable as Mikey is a big fan of inverting and spinning underneath to take the back.
 That said, the Reverse De La Riva is definitely his top pick.
 A unique aspect of his game is also the crab ride position.
 Mikey uses this old wrestling mainstay as a very effective guard position on its own.
 Musumeci can keep his opponent tangled in a crab ride until he sees fit o take the back and finish.
 Now, you can learn how to do it too!